ayangweb/vscode-trae-ui/README.md

 ]
 ```

+Then press `CommandOrCtrl + Shift + P` to open the Command Palette, type `Custom UI Style: Reload`, select it, and restart VS Code.

 ## Contributing

 Please install the two extensions recommended by your IDE, as specified in [.vscode/extensions.json](.vscode/extensions.json), and then you can freely modify the `custom.scss` file.